Understanding California's Oil and Gas Safety Zones: Senate Bill 1137

 For implementation questions, contact: SB1137Implementation@conservation.ca.gov.

-CalGEM has created a template and examples of some of the newly required additional information that must be submitted with NOIs in order to provide assistance meeting the new requirements:
+CalGEM has created a template and examples of some of the required information that must be submitted to meet the requirement for NOI and Annual Sensitive Inventory Submission.

 GIS (map) data files are also available to download and depict the Health Protection Zone.
 The Oil and Gas Wells layer is attributed according to their location in relation to the Health Protection Zone.